• Skip to primary navigation

 a white plate with tabouleh and pita

 • All the ingredients need to be as fresh as possible.
 Try to enjoy it the same day.
-I’ve had luck with airtight containers, but two days in the fridge max.
+I've had luck eating the salad the next day when sealed in an airtight container, but two days in the fridge max.

 • Don’t freeze it, it’ll lose its texture.

-• This goes great as a side dish with grilled beef, lamb or I like to have it with chicken shawarma.
+• This goes great as a side dish with grilled beef kebabs, Turkish style lamb chops or chicken shawarma.

 • You can leave out the feta cheese and make the dish vegan if you prefer.